Tesla Roadster

 12 Volt Battery Relocation Kit

-Where is the 12 volt battery?
+Where is the 12-volt battery?

-The 1.5 series Roadsters, 2008-2009, did not have a 12 volt battery, and the source of power for these devices was on of the first two sheets in the ESS pack, which ended up being a design problem since it unevenly wears out two sheets out of 11.
-By the 2.x series Roadsters, a 12 volt motorcycle battery was inserted fed by the output of a DC-DC converter which derived its power from all 11 sheets.
+The purpose of the 12-volt battery in a Roadster is to power most of the electronics, including headlights, audio systems, fans, and modules that require 12 volts.ย The 1.5 series Roadsters, 2008-2009, did not have a 12-volt battery, and the source of power for these devices was one of the first two sheets in the ESS pack, which ended up being a design problem since it unevenly wears out two sheets out of 11.ย ย By the 2.x series Roadsters, a 12-volt motorcycle battery was installed, powered by the output of a DC-DC converter that drew its power from all 11 sheets.

-Here is really where you want the 12 volt battery
+Here is really where you want the 12-volt battery

-By relocating the battery into unused trunk space, a battery swap becomes a 3 minute DIY effort.
+By relocating the battery into unused trunk space, a battery swap becomes a 3-minute DIY effort.

-The GPS battery supplied with this kit is superior to the 8 Amp Hour motorcycle battery, by providing 4 more Amp Hours of power, and has quick disconnect tabs making replacement a cinch.
+The GPS battery supplied with this kit is superior to the 8-amp-hour motorcycle battery by providing 4 more amp hours of power and has quick disconnect tabs, making replacement a cinch.

 Wheel and Fender Skirt Removal